vamironov/polymem/Readme.md

  - [int] Repeats: number of times the test will run.

- ### Read-write access patter
+ ### Read-write access pattern
  The input data and the results are stored in two arrays in memory.
-The memory requrements are thus 2x bigger than in read-only test.
+The memory requirements are thus 2x bigger than in read-only test.
 To run the benchmark, type

        ./poly_rw.x [polynomial degree] [array size] [repeats]